Gingivitis results most often from inadequate brushing and flossing but may result from medical disorders or the use of certain drugs.

 Without adequate brushing, plaque remains along the gumline and builds up between the gums and the teeth (gingivitis does not occur in places where teeth are missing).
 Plaque also accumulates in faulty fillings and around the teeth next to poorly cleaned partial dentures, bridges, and orthodontic appliances.
-When plaque stays on the teeth for more than 72 hours, it can harden into tartar (calculus), which cannot be completely removed by brushing and flossing.
+When plaque stays on the teeth for more than 72 hours, it can harden into tartar Overview of Tooth Disorders (calculus), which cannot be completely removed by brushing and flossing.

 Gingivitis due to plaque can be prevented with good oral hygiene—the daily use of a toothbrush and dental floss.
 Some mouthwashes also help control plaque.
 After tartar forms, it can be removed only by a dentist or dental hygienist.
-People typically need professional cleanings (called scaling and prophylaxis ["prophy"]) every 6 to 12 months.
+People typically need professional cleanings (called scaling and prophylaxis) every 6 to 12 months.
 However, people with poor oral hygiene, medical conditions that can lead to gingivitis, or a tendency to develop plaque more quickly than usual may need professional cleanings more often.
 Because of their excellent blood supply, gums quickly become healthy again after tartar and plaque are removed, as long as people brush and floss carefully.

 In addition to poor oral hygiene, gingivitis due to plaque may also be started or worsened by